SMarzieh/SMarzieh/README.md

-###
 👋 Hi, I am Marzie!
 - I am interested in combining data analysis with scientific methods to drive insights and information.
-- 🔭 I’m currently working on a healthacare group project which investigate the factors that affect persistency of drugs.
+- 🔭 I’m currently working on a healthacare project which investigate the factors that affect persistency of drugs.
 - 🌱 Also, I am learning about various softwares such as SQL, Tableau and other related data science topics as well.
--
--  ⚡ Fun fact: I enjoy cooking, travelling and playing violin!😀
 -
 📷 [instagram][instagram] **|**
 👔 [linkedin][linkedin]